Gossip columnist: Libel and defamation

 While gossip columnists' "bread and butter" is rumor, innuendo, and allegations of scandalous behavior, there is a fine line between the legally-acceptable spreading of rumors and the making of defamatory statements, the latter of which can provoke a lawsuit.
 Newspaper and magazine editorial policies normally require gossip columnists to have a source for all of their allegations to protect the publisher from lawsuits for defamation (libel).

 In the United States, celebrities or public figures can sue for libel if their private lives are revealed in a gossip column and they believe that their reputation has been defamed – that is, exposed to hatred, contempt, ridicule, or pecuniary loss.
 Gossip columnists cannot defend against libel claims by arguing that they merely repeated but did not originate the defaming rumor or claim.
 Instead, a columnist must prove that the allegedly defaming statement was truthful or that it was based on a reasonably reliable source.

 In the mid-1960s, rulings by the United States Supreme Court made it harder for the media to be sued for libel in the US.
 The Court ruled that libel occurs only if a publication prints falsehoods about a celebrity with "reckless disregard" for the truth.
 A celebrity suing a newspaper for libel must prove that the paper published the falsehood with actual malice or with deliberate knowledge that the statement was both incorrect and defamatory.

 Moreover, the Court ruled that only factual misrepresentation, not expression of opinion, is libel.
-Thus, if gossip columnists write that they "think that Celebrity X is an idiot," the columnist does not face a risk of being sued for libel.
-On the other hand, if columnist invent an allegation that "Celebrity X is a wife beater" with no supporting source or evidence, the celebrity can sue for libel on the grounds that their reputation was defamed.
+Thus, if gossip columnists write that they "think that Celebrity X is an idiot", the columnist does not face a risk of being sued for libel.
+On the other hand, if columnists invent an allegation that "Celebrity X is a wife beater" with no supporting source or evidence, the celebrity can sue for libel on the grounds that their reputation was defamed.

-In some circumstances, however, gossip columnists do not fact check the information that they receiving from their source before they publishing their stories.
+In some circumstances, however, gossip columnists do not fact-check the information that they receive from their sources before they publish their stories.
 Also, some gossip columnists who are not themselves reputable post articles about celebrities.
 As a result, there is a chance of published stories leading to the defamation of celebrities.

 History

 The precursors to gossip columns were the society columns of the 19th and early 20th centuries.
 James Gordon Bennett Sr. is credited with first creating this position at the New York Herald in 1840.

-Walter Winchell, a gossip columnist famous in the 1930s and 1940s and the first to have a syndicated column, used political, entertainment, and social connections to mine information and rumors, which he either published in his column On Broadwayor used for trade or blackmail to accumulate more power.
+Walter Winchell, a gossip columnist famous in the 1930s and 1940s, was the first writer to have a syndicated gossip column.
+Winchell used his political, entertainment, and social connections to mine information and rumors, which he either published in his column On Broadway or traded to accumulate more power.
 He has been referred to as "the most feared journalist" of his era.
+From the 1930s to the 1950s, the two best-known Hollywood gossip columnists were the competing Hedda Hopper and Louella Parsons.